 - Quantitative imaging.
 Work in this area involves applying methods to better characterize and treat disease using quantitative metrics such as volume or texture.

 - Computer-aided diagnosis.
 Dr. Erickson is using methods of machine learning and deep learning to identify the most important information in images and reliably apply that information to the care of patients.

 - Polycystic kidney disease (PKD).
 Imaging is used to measure and characterize the nature and progression of PKD.

 Significance to patient care

 Medical images have a wealth of information in them.
 Radiologists are responsible for extracting that information.
-The focus of much of Dr. Erickson's research is to make radiologists better at extracting and understanding that information, making it more efficient, reliable and consistent.
+The focus of much of Dr. Erickson's research is to make radiologists better at extracting and understanding that information, making imaging more efficient, reliable and consistent.

-- Board member, American Board of Imaging Informatics (ABII), 2013-present
+- Chair, American Board of Imaging Informatics, 2013-2018

-- Chairman, SIIM, 2008-2010
+- Chair, SIIM, 2008-2010